 Pro Bono Attorneys: Serve as a consultant or mentor to partially accredited representatives, or participate in our court representation project by representing low income individuals in cases involving cancellation of removal, asylum, 212 ( c ) waivers, adjustment of status, convention against torture, and deportation.

-If you are interested in any of the above volunteer opportunities or have any other ideas of how you can contribute your time or talent, please contact Angela R. Andersen, or email your resume & cover letter to firstname.lastname@example.org
+If you are interested in any of the above volunteer opportunities or have any other ideas of how you can contribute your time or talent, please contact Marie Dallas, or email your resume, cover letter and volunteer application to firstname.lastname@example.org.